EFL Cup: Final

-For the first six seasons of the Football League Cup, the final was played over two legs, with each leg being played at the home ground of each finalist.
+For the first six seasons of the Football League Cup, the final was played over two legs, one at the home ground of each finalist.
 Since 1967, the final has been played as a single match at Wembley Stadium, although the Millennium Stadium in Cardiff was used between 2001 and 2007, following the demolition of the old Wembley.
 Between 1967 and 1997, finals that finished level after extra time were replayed at an alternative venue until a winner was decided.
+The venues that hosted replays were Hillsborough Stadium in Sheffield, Old Trafford and Maine Road in Manchester and Villa Park in Birmingham.
 The only final to require two replays was the 1977 final between Aston Villa and Everton.
-The venues that hosted replays were Hillsborough Stadium in Sheffield, Old Trafford and Maine Road in Manchester and Villa Park in Birmingham.

 Since 1998, finals that have finished level after extra time have been decided by penalty shoot-out.
 Until 1999–2000, the final was played in late March or early April.
 Thereafter it has been played in late February or early March.

 Since 1989–90, the best player in the League Cup final has been presented with the Alan Hardaker Trophy, named after Alan Hardaker, the former secretary of the Football League who devised the Football League Cup.
-John Terry, Ben Foster and Vincent Kompany are the only players to win the award more than once.
+John Terry, Ben Foster, Vincent Kompany and Virgil van Dijk are the only players to win the award more than once.